San Diego Drug Possession for Sale Criminal Lawyer

 Best Defense against Possession for Sale Charges in San Diego

-It is important to note that a conviction for possession with intent to sale will not be eligible for any drug diversion program in California.
+It is important to note that a conviction for possession with intent to sell will not be eligible for any drug diversion program in California.
 Possession for sale is a serious charge, and convictions may result in severe sentences.
 However, there are defenses available to you if the drugs were for personal use, you did not possess a controlled substance, you were not aware they were narcotics, or the drugs were found in an illegal search or seizure.
 To determine which is your best defense, contact experienced San Diego drug attorney Vik Monder at (619)405-0063.